-This CP level course is ideal for students interested in exploring how to conduct business online.
-Students will study how implementing technology can engage cardholders, merchants, issuers, payment gateways and other parties in electronic transactions.
+Dive into the exciting world of online business with our E-Commerce Marketing course!
+Designed for students in grades 9-12, this CP level course is perfect for those eager to explore how to successfully conduct business in the digital realm.
+Students implement technology that engage cardholders, merchants, issuers, payment gateways and other parties in electronic transactions.
 The importance of proper integration between an e-commerce website and various social media promotions will be a heavy focus of this course.

-In this experiential learning students will evaluate and update a working internet commerce site for the Lions Locker, CHS school store.
+You'll also consider the competitive landscape while constructing a solid online business model.
+The creative possibilities are endless, allowing you to express your ideas and innovations!In this experiential learning students will evaluate and update a working internet commerce site for the Lions Locker, CHS school store.
 Students will learn the importance of positioning a retail brand against target consumers, choosing category assortment, negotiating certain terms with vendors, setting prices and promotions, managing inventories, developing messaging and advertising through traditional methods as well as social media marketing while factoring in competition, and constructing a viable online business model.
 The creative outlets for students in the class are endless.
 Students in this course are also eligible and encouraged to participate in DECA.
 This Dual Enrollment course gives students the opportunity to produce and market products in today's heavily e-commerce environment.
+Prerequisites: None